 Arranging for Security at Your Special Event

-If you have questions about security for your event or special guest, please contact Lieutenant Hill at 404-889-9519.
+If you have questions about security for your event or special guest, please contact Captain Hill at 404-889-9519.

 If you need security services at your event, please complete the Request for Special Event Security Form.